US plans new forest protections, issues old-growth inventory - KESQ

 Associated Press

-Results from the government’s first-ever national inventory of mature and old-growth forests on federal land were obtained by The Associated Press in advance of a public release.
+Results from the government’s first-ever national inventory of mature and old-growth forests on federal land were obtained by The Associated Press in advance of the public release.

 U.S. Forest Service and Bureau of Land Management lands combined have more than 50,000 square miles (129,000 square kilometers) of old growth forests and about 125,000 square miles (324,000 square kilometers) of mature forests, according to the inventory.